bytedeco/javacpp-presets/README.txt

 ==CPPBuild Scripts==
 Required software to build native libraries on the C/C++ side:
  * A recent version of Linux, Mac OS X, or Windows with MSYS and the Windows SDK
- * Android NDK r9d  http://developer.android.com/sdk/ndk/
+ * Android NDK r7 or newer  http://developer.android.com/sdk/ndk/

 Then, execute:
 {{{